wbamberg/idl-reference/docs/nsIDocumentEncoder.md

  but if no intrinsic value is found, the platform character set
  is used.
 This function overrides both the intrinisc and platform
  charset.
- @param aCharset Overrides the both the intrinsic or platform
- character set when encoding the document.

  Possible result codes: NS_ERROR_NO_CHARSET_CONVERTER